Texarkana Moonlight Murders: February 22: First attack

-At around 11:45 p.m. on Friday, February 22, 1946, Jimmy Hollis, age 25, and his girlfriend, Mary Jeanne Larey, age 19, parked on a secluded road known as a lovers' lane after having seen a movie together.
-The area was approximately 300 ft from the last row of city homes.
-Around ten minutes later, a man wearing a white cloth mask–which resembled a pillowcase with eye holes cut out–appeared at Hollis's driver-side door, and shone a flashlight in the window.
+At around 11:45 p.m. on Friday, February 22, Jimmy Hollis (25) and his girlfriend, Mary Jeanne Larey (19), parked on a secluded road just outside Texarkana, Texas, after having seen a movie together.
+The lovers' lane was approximately 300 ft from the last row of city homes, where present-day Central Mall is located.
+Around ten minutes later, a man wearing a white cloth mask–which resembled a pillowcase with eyeholes cut out–appeared at Hollis' driver-side door and shone a flashlight in the window.
 Hollis told him he had the wrong person, to which the man responded: "I don't want to kill you, fellow, so do what I say."

-Both Hollis and Larey were ordered out the driver-side door, and the man ordered Hollis to "take off [his] goddamn britches."
-After he complied, the man struck him in the head twice with a pistol.
-Larey later told investigators that the noise was so loud she had initially thought Hollis had been shot, but it was his skull fracturing.
-Thinking the assailant wanted to rob them, Larey showed him Hollis's wallet to prove he had no money, after which she was struck with a blunt object.
-The assailant ordered her to stand, and when she did, told her to run.
-Initially, she tried to flee toward a ditch, but the assailant ordered her to run up the road.
+Both Hollis and Larey were ordered out of the car, and the man ordered Hollis to "take off [his] goddamn britches."
+After he complied, the man struck him twice upon the head with a firearm.
+Larey later told investigators that the noise was so loud she had initially thought Hollis had been shot, when in fact she had heard his skull fracturing.
+Thinking the assailant wanted to rob them, Larey showed him Hollis' wallet to prove he had no money, after which she was struck with a blunt object.
+The assailant ordered Larey to stand, and when she did, told her to run.
+Initially, Larey tried to flee toward a ditch, but the assailant ordered her to run up the road.

 Larey spotted an old car parked off the road but found it empty, and was again confronted by the attacker, who asked her why she was running.
 When she said that he had told her to do so, he called her a liar before knocking her down and sexually assaulting her with the barrel of his gun.
-After the assault, Larey fled on foot, running a half-mile (800 m) to a nearby house; she woke the residents of the house and phoned the police.

-Meanwhile, Hollis had regained consciousness and alerted a passing motorist who also called the police.
-Within thirty minutes, Bowie County Sheriff W. H. "Bill" Presley and three other officers arrived at the scene of the attack, but the assailant had already left.
+After the assault, Larey fled on foot, running a half-mile (800m) to a nearby house; she woke the inhabitants and phoned the police.
+Meanwhile, Hollis had regained consciousness and alerted a passing motorist, who also called the police.
+Within thirty minutes, Bowie County Sheriff W. H. "Bill" Presley and three other officers arrived at the scene, but the assailant had already left.
 Larey was hospitalized overnight for a minor head wound.
 Hollis was hospitalized for several days to recover from multiple skull fractures.

-Hollis and Larey gave conflicting reports of their attacker: Larey claimed that she could see under the mask that he was a light-skinned African American.
-Hollis alternately claimed it was a tanned white man, and around 30 years old, but conceded he could not distinguish his features as he had been blinded by a flashlight.
+Hollis and Larey gave slightly differing descriptions of their attacker: Larey claimed that she could see under the mask that he was a light-skinned African-American male.
+Hollis alternately claimed the attacker was a tanned white man, and around thirty years old, but conceded he could not distinguish his features as he had been blinded by a flashlight.
 Both agreed that the assailant was around 6 ft tall.
 Law enforcement repeatedly challenged Larey's account, and believed that she and Hollis knew the identity of their attacker and were covering for him.